Compounding Disadvantage: Auditing Intersectional Bias in LLM-Generated Explanations Across Indian and American STEM Education: Methodology

 \section{Methodology}

-To examine how LLMs perceive students' intellectual capabilities across cultural contexts through a comparative experimental design, we construct intersectional student profiles for two educational systems -- India and the United States across multiple demographic dimensions (e.g., caste, income, medium of instruction, and location in India; race, income, HBCU attendance, and school type in America) [Fig. \ref{fig:meta}] We have the models interact with these profiles through two tasks and evaluate using complexity metrics (Mean Choice Value, Mean Grade Level) and bias metrics (Mean Absolute Bias, Maximum Difference Bias), validated with statistical analysis (Cohen's D, KL divergence).
+We construct intersectional student profiles for two educational systems, India and the United States, to test how LLMs vary instructional complexity across cultural contexts in STEM disciplines.
+Each profile combines multiple demographic dimensions: caste, income, medium of instruction, and location in India; race, income, HBCU attendance, and school type in the United States (Figure \ref{fig:meta}).
+We prompt four LLMs with these profiles across two instructional tasks and evaluate responses using complexity metrics (Mean Choice Value, Mean Grade Level), bias metrics (Mean Absolute Bias, Maximum Difference Bias), and statistical validation (Cohen's D, KL divergence).